IDrokin117/blog-idrokin/content/projects/_index.md

 # Template to use to render this section page
 template = "projects/projects.html"

+# Used by the parent section to order its subsections.
+# Lower values have priority.
+weight = 0

+# Template to use to render this section page
+page_template = "page.html"

+# How many pages to be displayed per paginated page.
+# No pagination will happen if this isn't set or if the value is 0
+paginate_by = 5

 # If set, will be the path used by paginated page and the page number will be appended after it.
 # For example the default would be page/1
 paginate_path = "projects"

 # Whether to insert a link for each header like the ones you can see in this site if you hover one
 # The default template can be overridden by creating a `anchor-link.html` in the `templates` directory